Team Jayco–AlUla (men's team): 2014

-Entering the first Grand Tour of the year, the Giro d'Italia, the team targeted the stage win in the Team Time Trial and stage victories with Michael Matthews (who took victory on stage 6 into Montecassino).
+Entering the first Grand Tour of the year, the Giro d'Italia, the team targeted the stage win in the Team Time Trial and stage victories with Michael Matthews, who took victory on stage 6 into Montecassino.
 Pieter Weening took a surprise victory into Sestola on stage 9.

 The team again took a smattering of stage wins as the season progressed through the summer, notching victories at the Tour de Suisse, Tour of Slovenia, GP Industria & Artigianato di Larciano and Giro di Toscana.
-As the season entered the second half, Matthews would take a stage at the Vuelta a España, whilst Daryl Impey would claim the overall win in the Tour of Alberta.
-Gerrans would go on to take victory in the two Canadian one-day World Tour races: Grand Prix Cycliste de Québec and Grand Prix Cycliste de Montréal.
-The team's final victory would come from Michael Albasini, at Tre Valli Varesine.
+As the season entered the second half, Matthews took a stage at the Vuelta a España, while Daryl Impey claimed the overall win in the Tour of Alberta.
+Gerrans won in the two Canadian one-day World Tour races: Grand Prix Cycliste de Québec and Grand Prix Cycliste de Montréal.
+The team's final victory came from Michael Albasini, at Tre Valli Varesine.